-- 51. Graham has a duty to regularly check which item in the flat? - A. Carpets. - B. Gas appliances. - C. Locks. - D. Windows. - 52.
-To what extent, if any, would Graham be liable under the Defective Premises Act 1972 for Ravi's loss of income following his knee injury? - A. He would not be liable. - B. He would only be liable for a maximum of one week's income. - C. He would only be liable for 50% of the lost income. - D. He is likely to be liable for the full loss of income.
+- 51. Graham has a duty to regularly check which item in the flat?

+- A. Carpets.

+- B. Gas appliances.

+- C. Locks.

+- D. Windows.

+- 52. What is the time difference, if any, between the two limitation periods for making a claim for flood damage to the building and the injury sustained by Deepa?

+- A. None.

+- B. 2 years.

+- C. 3 years.

+- D. 6 years.

+53. Whilst visiting Ravi, his friend Brian receives an electric shock from the new plugs.
+Assuming the shock is due to faulty workmanship, who will be liable for the injury?

+A. Ravi.

-- 53. Whilst visiting Ravi, his friend Brian receives an electric shock from the new plugs.
-Assuming the shock is due to faulty workmanship, who will be liable for the injury? - A. Ravi. - B. Luka. - C. Graham. - D. The Electricity Board. - 54.
-If Hilary takes Ravi to court under the Dangerous Dogs Act 1991, what is the position relating to liability? - A. Ravi would be found liable due to his statutory responsibilities. - B. Ravi would not be found liable as it is the first time Spike has ever attacked a person. - C. Ravi would be found liable if the neighbour had left the gate open. - D. Ravi would not be found liable as the incident did not occur in a public place. - 55.
+- B. Luka. - C. Graham. - D. The Electricity Board. - 54.
+If Hillary takes Ravi to court under the Dangerous Dogs Act 1991, what is the position relating to liability? - A. Ravi would be found liable due to his statutory responsibilities. - B. Ravi would not be found liable as it is the first time Spike has ever attacked a person. - C. Ravi would be found liable if the neighbour had left the gate open. - D. Ravi would not be found liable as the incident did not occur in a public place. - 55.
 Why is there no cover available to Ravi and Deepa under their contents policy for the damage to their kitchen cupboards caused by the flood last month? - A. Kitchen units are not covered under their contents policy. - B. Their neighbours caused the damage. - C. The type of property they live in is not covered for this particular risk. - D. They were on holiday when it happened.

 David, aged 30, lives alone in a three-bedroomed house next to a river.
 The house is built with stone walls and a thatched roof.
 He has a buildings and contents insurance policy which was arranged through a local broker.
-The policy commenced on 1 November 2019 and includes index-linking of the sums insured.
+The policy commenced on 1 November 2020 and includes index-linking of the sums insured.
 David has indemnity insurance cover and made certain that the sums insured were correct at the start of the policy.
 He changed his job last month and is now self-employed, running his own business from home.
-He intends to go on holiday for 21 days in May 2021 to visit his brother in Australia.
+He intends to go on holiday for 21 days in May 2022 to visit his brother in Australia.

 Peter, aged 65, lives next door to David and his four-bedroomed house is built with brick walls and a slate roof.
-When his household insurance policy was due for renewal on 15 December 2019, he changed it to the same insurer as David.
+When his household insurance policy was due for renewal on 15 December 2020, he changed it to the same insurer as David.
 He decided NOT to include index-linking of the sum insured, but has included full new for old cover and accidental damage cover.
 He made certain that the sums insured were correct at the start of the policy.